Tuition Fee Waivers

 Certificate In Adult Education

-Full-time instructors at RRC are required to obtain their Certificate in Adult Education as specified in the College’s Collective Agreement with the MGEU and course fees are waived for these employees.
+All instructors at RRC (full-time, part-time and term) are required to obtain their Certificate in Adult Education as specified in the College’s Collective Agreement with the MGEU and course fees are waived for these employees.
 The procedures for enrolling in the CAE program are set out by the Teacher Education department.

-Please note that as of 2017, employees who are not full-time instructors (for example, part-time instructors, educational assistants, clinical instructors and administrative/support staff) who would like to enroll in the CAE program or reactivate their enrolment after two years of dormancy from the program will not have their fees waived.
+Employees who are not instructors who would like to enroll in the CAE program or reactivate their enrolment after two years of dormancy from the program will not have their fees waived.
 These employees can either request program funding support from their Dean/Director in advance of enrolment (which is not guaranteed) or can fund their own program costs.
 In both scenarios, the employee is required to pay for each course up front.
 In addition, a Staff Development Form should be completed at the start of each course and submitted to Staff Learning and Development as a record of the learning activity taking place.

 Where Dean/Director funding support for the CAE has been offered for a non-eligible employee, an Expense Claim with proof of completion and payment should be submitted to Finance along with the Staff Development Form in order to be reimbursed.

 The Technical Vocational Teacher Education program is offered through the Teacher Education department.